apache/nuttx/README.txt

   If you configuration is out of date, you will be prompted to resolve the issues detected by the configuration tool.
 Doing this can save you a lot of problems done the road due to a bad configuration.
-The NuttX onfiguration is discussed in the following paragraph.
+The NuttX configuration is discussed in the following paragraph.

 NuttX Configuration Tool
 ------------------------